Adoption and Guardianship

 Waiting children come from all across the state, from all ages and backgrounds.
 Many are in need of a loving home not only for themselves, but also a little brother or sister.
 We offer special supports to help families offer a loving home to children with medical difficulties or other special needs.

 Most children waiting to be adopted are living temporarily with relatives or other foster families.
 Some live in larger, professionally-staffed group settings.
 DCFS maintains an online listing with pictures and descriptions of children in need of a loving family.
-Please click here to learn more.
+Visit the Heart Gallery of Illinois to learn more.